sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

     - Mozilla Firefox
     - Google Chrome
     - Microsoft Edge
 - You have configured SAP HANA Cloud and SAP Authorization and Trust Management service in your project in SAP Business Application Studio.
-See [Prepare for Production](../../prep-for-prod.html)
+See [Prepare for Production](../../prep-for-prod.html).

 <!-- Assign Entitlements start -->

 ### Configure the entitlements

 In this section, you will set up the SAP BTP Cloud Foundry runtime for deploying CAP applications.

-**Prerequisite:** You must have an administrator role for SAP BTP.

 To deploy the Incident Management applications, you need the following entitlements: